 The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved with certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
 The product does not invest in any company which is not involved in the advancement of the Circular Economy.
 All investee companies are involved in activities that materially advance the achievement of the circular economy by minimising the use/consumption of resources, enhancing production processes and products to strengthen the circular economy, reducing waste and increasing sustainable recycling, or providing technological solutions enabling or accelerating the achievement of a circular economy.
-Further, the product cannot invest in companies which are involved in certain activities including tobacco manufacturing, coal extraction and coal-fired electricity generation, in excess of certain thresholds.
-Full details of thresholds the exclusions and can be found at the following link: https://www.kbiglobalinvestors.com/sfdr-ces/.
+The product excludes certain companies which, in the opinion of the Investment Manager, are associated with a particularly adverse impact on sustainability.
+These include but are not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations and preclude investment in (i) companies involved in any activities related to controversial weapons, (ii) companies involved in the cultivation and production of tobacco, (iii) companies in violation of the UN Global Compact (UNGC) principles and OECD Guidelines for Multinational Enterprises, (iv) companies that derive 1% or more of their revenues from the exploration, mining, extraction, distribution or refining of coal and lignite, (v) companies that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuel, (vi) companies that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution gaseous fuels and, (vii) companies which derive more than 50% of their revenue from electricity generation. with a GHG intensity of more than 100 g CO2 e/kWh.
+More details of these exclusions available this link: Exclusion-policy-Natural-Resource-portfolios.pdf are at (www.kbiglobalinvestors.com/policies/).